Overview of Washington Taxes

 How Your Washington Paycheck Works

-Washington state does not impose a state income tax, but federal income and FICA (Federal Insurance Contribution Act) taxes are unavoidable, whether you work at Boeing, Microsoft or your corner Starbucks.
+Washington state does not impose a state income tax.
+However, federal income and FICA (Federal Insurance Contribution Act) taxes are unavoidable no matter where you work.

-How much you pay in federal income taxes depends on a few different factors like your marital status, salary and if you want an additional dollar withholding.
+How much you pay in federal income taxes depends on a few different factors, like your marital status, salary and if you want any additional withholdings.
 You have to enter information about your filing status and dependents on your Form W-4, which allows your employer to know how much to withhold from your paycheck.
-This is why your employer will require you to fill out a W-4 whenever you start a new job.
+That's why your employer will require you to fill out a W-4 whenever you start a new job.
 You should also fill out a new W-4 anytime you experience life changes, such as a marriage, divorce or the birth of a child.

 Self-employed individuals have to pay the full 2.9% in Medicare taxes and 12.4% in Social Security taxes themselves, as there is no separate employer to contribute the other half.
 However, there is a deduction available during tax season to help recoup some of that high self-employment tax.